 No problem, right?

-"I particularly like that 15, 16, 17 stretch,'' La Costa director of golf Jeff Minton said.
+"I particularly like that 15, 16, 17 stretch," La Costa director of golf Jeff Minton said.
 "That whole nine, its length and smaller greens.
 And of course, the nice coastal wind."

 There's a masochist in every crowd.

 The last four holes were dubbed "the longest mile in golf" by the PGA players long ago and they now measure 1,847 yards from the back tees.
-La Costa South waits and waits to hit golfers with length, but when it does it's a whopping test.
+La Costa Legends waits and waits to hit golfers with length, but when it does it's a whopping test.

-"I was having a great round until right around 15,'' San Franciscan golfer David Sills said afterward, still unsure what had hit him.
+"I was having a great round until right around 15," San Franciscan golfer David Sills said afterward, still unsure what had hit him.
 "Then, it all sort of fell apart."

-Of course, saying you're having a great round through 14 at La Costa South is like the Bills declaring they had legendary seasons until those damn Super Bowl games.
+Of course, saying you're having a great round through 14 at La Costa Legends is like the Bills declaring they had legendary seasons until those damn Super Bowl games.
 This is a course that builds up to the climax, lets golfers almost think it's going to be clear driving and then . suddenly you're hitting into Candlestick Park-worthy winds.

 This isn't the surprise for those in the golf know, however.
 The surprise comes in how the early buildup ends up being more satisfying than the grand finale.

 If you only have one day to play La Costa and the North Course is closed to the public that day, do not despair.
-The South Course is a worthy play in its own right, in terms of overall consistency maybe even a better play.
+The Legends Course is a worthy play in its own right, in terms of overall consistency maybe even a better play.
 The meandering front nine takes you away from the madness of the resort scene and then the back nine brings you into the fight of a trying challenge.

 This isn't a course that requires heroic clears or tricky saves.
 If you keep the ball straight and on target, you should do fine here.
 Of course, that is a big if with some of the narrowing fairways and tight greens, particularly on the back nine.